asciidiego/katas/katas/01-rock-paper-scissors/README.md

   you use a particular pattern, e.g. strategy; or an architectural principle, such as the open-closed principle of the SOLID principles.

 ## Programming muscles trained

 This kata trains the following programming muscles:

 - Polymorphism.
 The core of object oriented programming
   - Useful to create new types without much trouble.
 Unlike data structures, polymorphism and objects are great to add additional types that implement existing functionality in a decoupled way.
 The holy grail of many programming projects.
-Since we have different weapons (rock, paper, and scissors), polymorphism *may* be useful to implement the different aspects of weapons.
+Since we have different weapons (rock, paper, and scissors), polymorphism _may_ be useful to implement the different aspects of weapons.
 - Basic data structures.
 Such as maps and arrays.
 - Functional programming higher-order functions.
 - Depending on the implementation, `map`, `filter`, and `reduce` can all be great assets while creating the game.

+## Pending

+- [ ] Exclude specification files when building JS files (optimizing bundling).
+- [ ] Include linter and linting script